Table of Contents

 Lesson Learned

-Failure Case 7: Out-of-Tolerance Bearinx Bore
+Failure Case 7: Out-of-Tolerance Bearing Bore

 Application Context

-Self-lubricatinx bronze bearinx, Dia.
+Self-lubricating bronze bearing, Dia.
 50mm bore specification

 What Occurred